andboson/http-echo-logger/README.md

 * echo server with multiple endpoints support
 * mock server with custom response
 * log requests to stdout
-* save and see requests in a browser
+* see the history of requests in the browser
+* get the history of requests via API
 * one binary file only

 ### Run locally